metio/terraform-provider-k8s/docs/data-sources/multicluster_crd_antrea_io_resource_import_v1alpha1_manifest.md

 Optional:

-- `end_port` (Number) EndPort defines the end of the port range, inclusive.
-It can only be specified when a numerical 'port' is specified.
+- `end_port` (Number) EndPort defines the end of the port range, inclusive.It can only be specified when a numerical 'port' is specified.
 - `port` (String) The port on the given protocol.
-This can be either a numerical or named port on a Pod.
-If this field is not provided, this matches all port names and numbers.
+This can be either a numericalor named port on a Pod.
+If this field is not provided, thismatches all port names and numbers.
-- `protocol` (String) The protocol (TCP, UDP, or SCTP) which traffic must match.
-If not specified, this field defaults to TCP.
+- `protocol` (String) The protocol (TCP, UDP, or SCTP) which traffic must match.If not specified, this field defaults to TCP.
-- `source_end_port` (Number) SourceEndPort defines the end of the source port range, inclusive.
-It can only be specified when 'sourcePort' is specified.
+- `source_end_port` (Number) SourceEndPort defines the end of the source port range, inclusive.It can only be specified when 'sourcePort' is specified.
 - `source_port` (Number) The source port on the given protocol.
-This can only be a numerical port.
-If this field is not provided, rule matches all source ports.
+This can only be a numerical port.If this field is not provided, rule matches all source ports.

 <a id="nestedatt--spec--clusternetworkpolicy--egress--protocols"></a>